apache/nuttx/syscall/README.txt

 mode privileges.
-In order to exploit security features of certain processors, an alternative build model is also supported:  NuttX can be built separately as a monolithic, kernel-mode module and the applications can be add as a separately built, user-mode module.
+In order to exploit security features of certain processors, an alternative build model is also supported:  NuttX can be built separately as a monolithic, kernel-mode module and the applications can be added as a separately built, user-mode module.

 The syscall layer provided in this directory serves as the communication layer from the user-mode application into the kernel-mode RTOS.
 The